thingsboard/thingsboard.github.io/_includes/docs/tutorials/create-clear-alarms.md

    {: .copy-code}
    {% endif %}

-After each step, observe the alarm state in the **Alarms page** or on a dashboard to confirm correct behavior.
+After each step, observe the alarm state in the **Alarms** page, in the corresponding tab inside device details or on a dashboard to confirm correct behavior.

 <hr>